 Is Sonos better than Bose?

-What does the numbering mean for the soundbar?
+What does the numbering mean for a soundbar?

 What Do Soundbar Channels Mean – thehometheaterdiy.com